 What are workers who have made their living in retail jobs to do?
 If you work in a store and lose your job, is it prudent to look for a new job in a similar establishment?
 While you might be able to find one, you have to ask yourself how long you will be able to hold on to it.

 Rather than hopping from job to job at one failing retailer after another, a more productive option is to transfer your skills to other occupations and industries that have more promising job outlooks and prospects.
-You will also want to utilize your strengths which, as a retail worker, are excellent interpersonal, listening, and verbal communication skills.
+You will also want to utilize your strengths, which, as a retail worker, are excellent interpersonal, listening, and verbal communication skills.
 Consider the following careers that also require those attributes, but require limited training.
 The U.S. Bureau of Labor Statistics (BLS) classifies them as "Bright Outlook" occupations due to the large number of job openings the government agency predicts they will have over the next several years.

-Training Requirements: Most employers provide on-the-job training to bartenders, but some will only hire those who have completed a course at a bartending, vocational or technical school.
+Training Requirements: Most employers provide on-the-job training to bartenders, but some will only hire those who have completed a course at a bartending, vocational, or technical school.
 Programs are typically just a few weeks long.

-Median Hourly Wages: $9.61 (combination of salary and tips)
+Median Hourly Wages: $10.47 (combination of salary and tips)